Boarding School and Therapeutic Recovery Program Designed Just for Troubled or At-Risk Teenage Boys

 A Christian Program Featuring Adventure-Based Therapy for Struggling Teenagers

-Teen Challenge Adventure Ranch was the very first Teen Challenge® therapeutic boarding school for teenage boys.
-We are the only Teen Challenge program that provides private bedrooms for the boys, which we believe is important.
+This Adventure Ranch was the very first Teen Challenge® therapeutic boarding school for teenage boys.
+We are the only such program that provides private bedrooms for the boys, which we believe is important.
 Our energetic counselors and caring staff encourage the boys to apply faith-based solutions to life’s problems, and we actively teach that a personal relationship with God is the primary means and source of power for a boy change.
 We endeavor to help troubled boys become mentally sound, academically proficient, emotionally balanced, socially adjusted, physically well, and spiritually alive.
 Call us to learn more.

 If nothing else is working, placing your boy in a residential program may be absolutely the right choice and the best chance for helping your troubled teen.
-Teen Challenge Adventure Ranch is designed to help when:
+Our program is designed to help when:

 • When your boy’s behavior is out of control